-Homeopathic treatment of epilepsy at Welling Clinics involve a detailed pre-treatment analysis followed by customised treatment that is specially formulated for you.
+Homeopathic treatment of epilepsy at Welling Clinics involve a detailed pre-treatment analysis followed by tailor-made treatment that is specially formulated for you.
 The treatment not only helps in reducing the epilepsy attacks but also helps in complete cure of Epilepsy.
-Visit one of our clinics or chat with our doctors online for more details.
+Visit one of our clinics or chat with our doctors online for more details about our homeopathic treatment of epilepsy.

 What Is Epilepsy?